-There are many methods for cell staining.
+There are many alternative procedures that can be used for specific staining experiments.
 The protocol below is a general guideline for flow cytometry and should be optimized or modified for each application.

-- Aliquot 1 X 106 cells into 12 X 75 mm polypropylene tubes for flow cytometry. - 2 For intracellular staining, fix and permeabilize cells according to standard protocols.
-Biotium also offers a fixation/permeabilization kit for flow cytometry (see related products). - 3 Add the primary antibody or isotype control at the appropriate dilution to the assay tubes.
-Incubate according to manufacturer's instructions. - 4 Rinse cells twice by centrifugation with 2-3 mL incubation buffer. - 5 Decant supernatant and re-suspend the pellet in remaining volume of wash. - 6 Add fluorescent secondary antibody and incubate for 20-30 minutes.
-Working concentrations of IgG conjugates range from 1-10 μg/mL for most applications. - 7 Rinse cells twice by centrifugation with 2-3 mL incubation buffer.
+- 1. Aliquot 1 X 106 cells into 12 X 75 mm polypropylene tubes for flow cytometry. - For intracellular staining, cells can be fixed first to ensure stability of soluble antigens or antigens with short half-lives.
+We recommend a fix and perm kit from reliable manufacturers.
+Follow manufacturer's instructions. - Add the primary antibody or isotype control at the appropriate dilution to the assay tubes.
+Incubate according to manufacturer's instructions. - 4.
+Rinse cells twice by centrifugation with 2-3 mL incubation buffer. - 5.
+Decant supernatant and re-suspend the pellet in remaining volume of wash. - Add fluorescent secondary antibody and incubate for 20-30 minutes.
+General range for secondary antibodies is between 1-10 μg/mL for IgM conjugates for most applications. - Rinse cells twice by centrifugation with 2-3 mL incubation buffer.
 Centrifuge to collect cells after each wash.
-Decant supernatant. - 8 Resuspend cells in 0.5 mL of diluent of choice to analyze on flow cytometer.
+Decant supernatant. - Resuspend cells in 0.5 mL of diluent of choice to analyze on flow cytometer.
 Acquire data using the correct channel.

-Tips and Hints:
+Tips and Hints

-- 1) No signal or weak fluorescence intensity may suggest the following: (a) insufficient antibody is present for detection, (b) intracellular target was not accessible, (c) excitation sources are not aligned, (d) target protein is not present or expressed at low levels, (e) fluorochrome has faded, and/or (f) primary and secondary antibodies are not compatible. - 2) High fluorescence intensity may suggest the following: (a) antibody concentration is too high, (b) excess antibody was not washed away efficiently, and/or (c) blocking was inadequate.
+1) No signal or weak fluorescence intensity may suggest the following: (a) insufficient antibody is present for detection, (b) intracellular target was not accessible, (c) excitation sources are not aligned, (d) target protein is not present or expressed at low levels, (e) fluorochrome has faded, and/or (f) primary and secondary antibodies are not compatible.

+2) High fluorescence intensity may suggest the following: (a) antibody concentration is too high, (b) excess antibody was not washed away efficiently, and/or (c) blocking was inadequate.
 Increase antibody dilution and washes.